skywind3000/atom-shell-commands/README.md

 Misc
 ----
 atom-shell-commands has been tested in windows, mac os and ubuntu.
-You can use 'open' in mac os or '/usr/bin/gnome-terminal' in ubuntu to open a new window and execute your executable.
+You can use 'open' in mac os or '/usr/bin/gnome-terminal' in ubuntu to open a new window and execute your command.

 TO-DO
 -----